 What kind of soil do you have?

 You can use different methods to identify the texture of your soil.
+One of them is having your soil analyzed by a laboratory.

 A laboratory analysis will tell you about the texture of your soil, its nutrient content, its acidity (pH) and how much organic matter it contains.
 The test results and the requirements of your plants will help you decide what quantities of amendments and fertilizer you need to add to your garden.
 The Jardin botanique de Montréal does not offer this service, but it is available at many garden centres.
 You should be given recommendations along with your test results.